dhawals1939/simplEr/README.md

 # Cheat sheet
 CUDA_VISIBLE_DEVICES=k runs the code on the K+1 cuda device.
 Helpful in parallelization and also to run code on a GPU that is not used for the display

-# Parameters -- FUS ultrasound
--- threads = number of CPU hardware threads when running on CPU -- er_step_size = eikonal tracing step size.
-Smaller is better for accuracy but smaller will make the code slow.
--- precision = At boundaries, we trace beyond er_step_size and in somesense, the stepsize becomes 10^-(precision)xer_step_size at the boundary
--- directTol = ignore it.
-Experimental for direct connections (path-tracing algorithm) -- numPhotons = montecarlo samples.
-Variance is inversely proportional to 1/numPhotons.
-The rendering time increases linearly with numPhotons
--- outFilePrefix = prefix of the output file if renderered locally without jupyter-notebook -- sigmaT = extinction coefficient (sum of absorption and scattering coefficients) -- albedo = ratio of scattered coefficient to sigmaT -- gVal = anisotropy coefficient (Henyey-Greenstein function) (0.9 typically for biological tissue) -- f_u = frequency of ultrasound
--- speed_u = speed of ultrasound in the medium
--- n_o = base refractive index of the medium.
--- n_scaling = proportional to the voltage applied (for traveling wave) -- n_coeff = leave it as 1.
-Experimental---Does quadratic expansion of sine coefficients
--- radius = radius of the cylindrical transducer (assumed same for both the transducers) -- center1 = center of transducer-1
--- center2 = center of transducer-2
--- chordlength = chordlength of the cut transducer (assumed same for both the transducers) -- active1 and active2 = true/false -- Is the transducer enabled
--- phase1 = phase shift of transducer 1
--- phase2 = phase shift of transducer 2
--- theta_sources = sampling on theta axis for ultrasonic sources -- trans_z_sources = same as above for z-axis
--- rrWeight = russian roulette termination.
--- projectorTexture = illumination pattern
--- halfThetaLimit = half of elevation angle for the illumination pattern (makes beam diffuse) -- useDirect = Run ballistic photons along with scattered photons -- useAngularSampling = always set it true.
-Angular sampling heuristic which gives best results.
-If set to false, it does direct connections which are slow for this geometry
--- useBounceDecomposition = separate light based on the number of times it scattered.
-The pfm3d file will have multiple channels based on the pathLengthMin, pathLengthMax, pathLengthBins variables
--- pathLengthMin = if bounce decomposition is set, it is the smallest bounce index, if not, it is the smallest pathlength (same as length units)
--- pathLengthMax = if bounce decomposition is set, it is the largest bounce index, if not, it is the largest pathlength (same as length units)
--- pathLengthBins = number of path length bins that bin from pathLengthMin to pathLengthMax -- maxDepth = maximum number of bounces.
-If set to -1, same as infinity.
--- maxPathLength = maximum path length and independent of decomposition -- spatialX, spatialY = spatial resolution of the sensor in pixels -- sensor_size = length and bread of the whole sensor.
-Both the length and breadth are equal -- mediumLx = ending of the medium
--- mediumRx = start of the medium.
-Medium length is mediumRx-mediumLx -- distribution = experimental variable. set it to none. importance samples based on some distribution.
-Not giving any strong advantage
--- gOrKappa = 1 (leave it as 1. experimental variable for distribution parameter)
--- emitter_gap = distance inside the medium from the emitter side where US is absent but scattering is present -- sensor_gap = distance inside the medium from the sensor side where US is absent but scattering is present -- emitter_distance =  distance between projector to the medium -- sensor_distance =  distance between sensor to the medium -- emitter_lens and sensor_lens are thinlenses and are always attached to the medium and aperture is the radius of the thin lens, focal length is self-explanatory and active is a boolean saying if the lens is present or absent
--- useInitializationHack = experimental variable.
-Set it to false -- printInputs = print all the inputs with which the code is being run

-# cylindrical -- Unique ones.
-Look equation (2) in Yasin's paper: Karimi, Y., Scopelliti, M.G., Do, N., Alam, M.R. and Chamanzar, M., 2019.
-In situ 3D reconfigurable ultrasonically sculpted optical beam paths.
-Optics express, 27(5), pp.7249-7265.
--- n_max  = similar to n_scaling
--- n_clip = experimental.
-Keep it high.
-The peak gets clipped at this value -- phi_min = at what phase of US is the light turned ON (typically both are pi/2) -- phi_max = at what phase of US is the light turned OFF (typically both are pi/2) -- mode = m in the equation